 With many states following the trend of Colorado and legalizing weed, it has created a strange new era, not just for pot smokers, but those worried about what mass legalization could cause in society.
-The year 2018 is slowly coming to an end, and 2019 is already starting to show that it is going to pick up where the year has left off.
+The year 2018 is slowly coming to an end, and 2019 is already starting to show that it is going to pick up where 2018 has left off.
 There are many states following suit and looking to legalize marijuana to take advantage of the tax revenue the plant offers.
 The real question the opposition has to ask is, “Is money worth the potential outcomes?”

 Advocates of marijuana describe it as entirely harmless, which is not true at all.
 Marijuana use is identified as a trigger for ischemic stroke, which is third only to tobacco smoking and cocaine use.
 In a study by the European Risk Analysis, they use a system called the Systematic Coronary Risk Evaluation (SCORE), which measures risk factors for heart attacks, and it found that obesity, sedentary lifestyle, age, elevated cholesterol, smoking, and also cannabis smoking contribute to this medical condition.
-Advocates, nor those who are pushing for the drug’s legalization, have discussed this information.
+Neither advocates, nor those who are pushing for the drug’s legalization, have discussed this information.
 An ischemic stroke occurs when the arteries to your brain become narrowed or blocked, causing severely reduced blood flow to the brain.

 Another valid concern about the legalization of drugs like marijuana is the potential abuse that comes with it.
 Do the risks outweigh the benefits of a temporary high?
 The stronger versions of marijuana today leave those who use it more at risk of becoming addicted.
-Marijuana does not cause a physical addiction like stronger drugs, but it does cause dependence and can cause mental cravings.
+Marijuana does not cause a physical addiction like stronger drugs, but it does cause psychological dependence and can cause mental cravings.
 Another problem with pot is that it is notorious for being a gateway drug.
 Many people who use hard drugs started with marijuana, and these concerns are valid and should not be overshadowed by dollar signs in an industry that could cause significant harm to the next generation.

 We are far removed from the days of sticks and seeds marijuana and hashish.
 Today, there are several types of marijuana that are called by different names.
-They all may seem like different drugs, but they are different ways of preparing the same drug that all have the same active ingredient of THC.
+They all may seem like different drugs, but there are different ways of preparing the same drug that all have the same active ingredient of THC.
 The different types of marijuana all boast various strengths and different methods of consumption, but they all result in the same outcome—getting high.
 With so many kinds of marijuana to choose from, it should come as no surprise that developing marijuana use disorder has become increasingly common.

 Your standard marijuana can be referred to as pot, weed, bud, or sticky green, which is the unprocessed form of the drug.
 It is most common, and is, for the most part, smoked, as a means to get high.
 Weed consists of the leaves and buds of the female cannabis sativa and cannabis indica plants.
 The only preparation required is to be cut from the plant and to dry the leaves and buds.
 Unfortunately, to avoid pests, the plants are often sprayed with contaminants, which can affect how someone experiences the high.

-Weed has the appearance of a green herb, but itis lumpy, unlike your kitchen herbs.
+Weed has the appearance of a green herb, but it is lumpy, unlike your kitchen herbs.
 One of its most distinctive qualities is its strong odor.
 Learning to recognize the smell of pot can help you determine if your loved one has been consuming the drug and if you are offered to smoke.

 Hash is the preparation of marijuana made from the resin of the plant.
 The resin is dried into blocks of hashish that produce an oily solid substance.
 Hash is often mixed with tobacco and rolled into a cigarette and smoked for its calming effects.
 This is more common in Europe and the Middle East, but the practice is still found in the United States.
 The effects of hash are said to be different from standard marijuana because the resin is stronger than the buds of the plant alone.
 Hash has a very distinct color and odor, which make it one of the easiest forms of marijuana to identify.